KooperNinja/web-eng-project-todo-planner/README.md

 ### 4. You're all set for development

 - `backend/` - Express Server on Port 3001 with prisma to interact with the postgres db.
-- `frontend/`- Vanilla JS served on Port 8080 by nginx.
+- `frontend/`- Vanilla JS served on Port 8080 by nginx (production build) or on Port 5173 by Vite (dev build).